Mr A's Amazing Maze Plays: Plot

-Later on, Suzy and Neville discover a large, new lock on abandoned old mansion across the road.
+Later on, Suzy and Neville discover a large, new lock on an abandoned old mansion across the road.
 The mansion is huge, with over 50 rooms and hallways, and Suzy tells her mother, after briefly forgetting after her mother tells Suzy she has received a promotion at the biscuit shop.
-Suzy states that Suzy may not play in the mansion's garden anymore, as the new owner will probably dislike them playing in their garden.
+Suzy states that Suzy may not play in the mansion's garden any more, as the new owner will probably dislike their playing in their garden.

 Later, while mother is telling Suzy and Neville a scary ghost story, their new neighbor introduces himself as Constantine Accousticus.
 Mother instantly falls for his charms, but Suzy and Neville are deeply afraid of him.

 Soon after Suzy and Neville come across Mr. Passerby, who has lost his voice again.
 Suzy and Neville leave him to convalesce and get him cough sweets, when they hear his voice at Mr. Accousticus' house, singing.
 They rush home to inform their mother, and tell her that Mr. Accousticus stole Mr. Passerby's voice, which they back up with the fact that the birds in Mr Accousticus' garden have stopped singing, which they noticed earlier in the day.
 Earlier in the day Mr. Accousticus told Suzy and Neville how they must always be quiet, as he has very fine hearing (He can even hear hearts beating).
 Mother, however, refuses to believe any of it.

 That night, Mr. Accousticus comes over to Suzy's little cottage, very late.
 Neville, already on the porch, starts barking to alert Suzy and her mother.
 Mr. Accousticus then steals Neville's bark.
 After this, Suzy and Neville devise a plan to sneak into the mansion and find out where Mr. Accousticus puts away all of his stolen voices.

 Once they are in the house the audience then decides which rooms the two enter, eventually leading to the heart of the house: Mr. Accousticus' study.
 There they find a cupboard full of the many sounds Mr. Accousticus has stolen.
 Here they are discovered by Mr. Accousticus who threatens to steal both their voices again, after they have just recovered Neville's bark.
 To escape, the open every drawer in the cupboard, releasing all the stolen sounds and causing a racket intolerably loud for Mr. Accousticus.

 They run back to find the mother has had her voice stolen by Mr. Accousticus, who then catches up with them and begins to steal Suzy's voice, but then, out of the blue, Father comes down in his balloon.
 He hits Mr. Accousticus with it, accidentally, who runs away, never to be seen again.
 Father explains that he has been surviving off the large supply of corned beef in his balloon and rainwater.
 No matter how they try, Suzy, Neville and mother are never able to convince father of what has happened, and they all live as a family again, happily ever after.